 Canada’s forest ownership structure is unique.
-About 91% of Canada’s forests are publicly owned, enabling governments to maintain strict control of resource development.
+About 91% of Canada’s forests are publicly held, enabling governments to maintain strict control of resource development.
 This system has enabled Canada to maintain 90% of its original forest cover.

 Like most Canadian forest products companies, Millar Western sources the vast majority of its timber from publicly owned forests.
 Approximately 90% of our fibre supply is harvested from lands held under license with the Alberta government, with the balance purchased on the open market.

-In exchange for harvesting rights granted by the government, the company pays market-based stumpage dues, and assumes all responsibility for planning, road-building to access the timber, reclamation, reforestation, as well as aboriginal and public consultation.
+In exchange for harvesting rights granted by the government, the company pays market-based stumpage dues, and assumes all responsibility for planning, road-building to access the timber, reclamation, reforestation, as well as consultation with Indigenous peoples, with forest stakeholders, and with the public.

 Millar Western maintains forest management operations in Whitecourt.
 The company’s professional foresters are responsible for meeting the fibre needs of our lumber and pulp facilities while ensuring forest sustainability.
 Helping to carry out these responsibilities are networks of harvesting, hauling and tree-planting contractors who are hired based on their commitment to quality, safety and environmental protection.

 Intensive planning is vital not only to meeting the needs of our mills but also to sustaining the forest for the use and enjoyment of future generations.
 No tree is cut before comprehensive long- and short-range plans are developed by skilled forest planners.

-The planning process begins by working with the mills to understand and meet their fibre requirements, being careful not to exceed annual timber allocations (annual allowable cut) provided under land- and volume-based tenures.
+The planning process begins by working with the mills to understand and meet their fibre requirements, being careful not to exceed sustainable annual timber allocations (annual allowable cut) provided under land- and volume-based tenures.
 Fibre needs not met by these long-term agreements with the Alberta government are satisfied through open-market purchases or fibre exchanges with other companies.

 Once complete, the plan is submitted to the Alberta government for amendment or approval; only once the plan is accepted and in place can our work begin in the forest.